 Indiana Board Disciplinary Actions

-When a complaint has been investigated and it is determined that disciplinary action is necessary, the Board or Agency will move forward to implement the disciplinary action.
-This could include a letter of reprimand, probation, decree of censure, denial, civil penalties, suspension or revocation.
+Once a complaint is investigated and it is determined disciplinary action is necessary, the Board or Agency moves forward to implement said disciplinary action.
+This can include a letter of reprimand, probation, decree of censure, denial, civil penalties, suspension or revocation.

 An Agency may also make a decision that negatively effects the rights of the person.
 For example: a denial of insurance benefits, a substantiated claim of child or abuse abuse, the removal of a health care facility license.
 When a negative decision is determined the individual or facility has appeal rights.

 Requesting an Appeal